 by D. Patrick Miller

-I shudder now to recall how many years I spent identifying myself as a “hopeless romantic.”
+I shudder to recall how I used to identify myself as a “hopeless romantic.”
 That’s because I didn’t take the “hopeless” part of the mythology as seriously as I should have.

 Thus, the modern romantic path has little to do with seeking a knight in shining armor or the perfect sleeping maiden to awaken.
 Instead it’s all about avoiding seductive charlatans, neurotic exemplars of arrested development, or any of the same old emotional landmines we’ve stepped on before.